-Horse Not Zebra is available from independent bookstores (such
+Horse Not Zebra is available from independent bookstores (such as Malaprop's

 The stunning cover features the painting "Shake the yellow leaves